Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 For this section, we'll switch to a new notebook.
 The notebook contains **sample code** that runs an NGINX web server using Snowpark Container Services, all running in Snowflake.
 The notebook is provided for convenience and demonstrative purposes.

- Open the following notebook in your preferred code editor, or using `jupyter notebook <path_to_notebook>`:
+ Download and open the following notebook in your preferred code editor, or with `jupyter notebook`: [Snowpark Container Services – Python API](https://github.com/Snowflake-Labs/sf-samples/blob/main/samples/sfguide-getting-started-snowflake-python-api/snowpark_container_services_python_api.ipynb).

  In the first cell, we import the required libraries, create our connection to Snowflake, and instantiate our `Root` object.
 We also create objects to represent references to existing Snowflake objects in a Snowflake account.
 Our Snowpark Container Services will reside in the **PUBLIC** schema.